top of page

 Operations dressed up as a project

 Another chronic problem we've seen with many PMP applications is that their application contains operational work disguised as a project.
 PMI is extra careful about this specific point and can easily sniff this out from any application.
 It's important to recognize that they scrutinize hundreds of applications every day.
 What's essential to understand is that any work you do repetitively in your day-to-day job isn't a project and shouldn't be used on your application.
-According to PMI, a project is a temporary endeavour in which you worked with a team and stakeholders and accomplished a goal.
-Therefore, take extra care to choose work performed as an actual project rather than just day-to-day operations.

 Here is an example of a rejection email from PMI highlighting operational work on someone's PMP application.